Luca-Panza/Zaprecall/README.md

 git clone https://github.com/Luca-Panza/projeto9-zaprecall
 ```

-Then, inside the folder, where the following command to install the dependencies.
+Then, inside the folder, install the dependencies with the following command.

 ```
 npm install